Differences between Metalama and PostSharp

 This article outlines the major architectural differences between Metalama and PostSharp.
 The content is presented in a theoretical style and may not be essential for first-time readers.

 Metalama is a compiler add-in

-A major difference between Metalama and PostSharp is that while PostSharp is a post-compiler, i.e. a process that runs after the compiler and post-processes the output of the compiler, Metalama is a compiler add-in, and gets executed both at design- and at compile-time.
+A key distinction between Metalama and PostSharp lies in their operation.
+PostSharp functions as a post-compiler, a process that runs following the compiler to post-process the compiler's output.
+On the other hand, Metalama works as a compiler add-in and operates both at design and compile time.

-So how does Metalama execute aspects?
-Metalama creates a sub-project from your main project, and this sub-project contains only compile-time code, e.g. aspects, fabrics, and their dependencies.
-Only this sub-project is compiled and executed at design- or compile-time.
+Metalama executes aspects by creating a sub-project from your main project, which only contains compile-time code such as aspects, fabrics, and their dependencies.
+This sub-project is compiled and executed at design or compile time.

-While PostSharp loads the whole project (compiled as an assembly) in the .NET runtime, Metalama only loads the sub-project that contains compile-time code.
+Whereas PostSharp loads the entire project (compiled as an assembly) in the .NET runtime, Metalama only loads the sub-project that includes compile-time code.

 Metalama aspects are compile-time-only

-In PostSharp, aspect classes are instantiated at compile time, serialized and stored as a managed resource in the assembly being built, then deserialized at run time, and executed.
-Therefore, in PostSharp, some aspect code is executed at compile time, and some is executed at run time.
+In PostSharp, aspect classes are instantiated at compile time, serialized, stored as a managed resource in the assembly being built, then deserialized at run time and executed.
+Therefore, in PostSharp, some aspect code is executed at compile time and some at run time.

-In Metalama, aspects are never executed at run time.
-Aspects provide code templates, and templates are expanded at compile time.
-Templates generate C# code, and only this generated code is executed at run time.
+In contrast, Metalama aspects are never executed at run time.
+Aspects provide code templates, and these templates are expanded at compile time.
+The templates generate C# code when the advice is applied; only this generated code is executed at run time.

 Aspect lifetime in PostSharp